Sober Home or Other Post-Discharge Residential Facility Considerations

 - Does the house have relationships/contracts with detox/treatment facilities to smooth the way should a referral be needed?

-We hope this list will help make your post-discharge transition as smooth as possible.
-Don't hesitate to call us at (800) 749-6160 if you need further assistance.
+- We hope this list will help make your post-discharge transition as smooth as possible.
+If you need further assistance please call La Hacienda at (844) 332-5201.